 Arrays are specified with curly brackets, e.g., "{1, 2, 3}" is an array of int, while "{"x", "y", "z"}" is an array of string.
 The types are denoted "{int}" and "{string}" respectively.
 An array is an ordered list of tokens of any type, with the only constraint being that the elements all have the same type.
 If an array is given with mixed types, the expression evaluator will attempt to losslessly convert the elements to a common type.
-Thus, for example, has value which yields 2.3.
-Note that indexing begins at 0.
-Of course, if name is the name of a variable in scope whose value is an array, then its elements may be accessed similarly, as shown in this example:
+Thus, for example, has value has value